incubyte/incubyte.github.io/content/blog/salesforce-vs-in-house-custom-development.md

 Consider your requirements and choose wisely.
 Will your end users absolutely benefit from the CRM or could they do more with a custom tool?

 ## The power of Metamorphosis, a.k.a.
 Custom Tailored Development
-- **Ecosystem built per your need** so keeps your business, client and employees in mind from day one
+- **Built per the needs of business, client and employees** in mind from day one
 - **Cost shifts from opex to capex** once built there is no additional expenditure to onboard new users
 - **Can be faster cheaper and better** if done right
 - **With Incubyte**, your software can be reliable, scalable, and significantly affordable